ashrithvelisoju/ashrithvelisoju/README.md

 # Hello, I'm Ashrith Velisoju! 👋

-## 🎓 About Me
 I'm a final-year **Computer Science Engineering** student with a deep passion for technology and innovation.
 My journey has been driven by curiosity and a strong desire to leverage cutting-edge technologies to solve real-world problems.
 As I transition from academics to the professional world, I'm eager to contribute to impactful projects that make a difference.

 ## 🚀 Expertise & Interests

-- **Software Development**: Full-stack web development with modern frameworks
+• **Software Development**: Full-stack web development with modern frameworks
-- **Artificial Intelligence & Machine Learning**: Research and implementation of AI solutions
+• **Artificial Intelligence & Machine Learning**: Research and implementation of AI solutions
-- **Data Analysis**: Extracting insights from complex datasets
+• **Data Analysis**: Extracting insights from complex datasets
-- **Research**: Contributing to academic and industry research projects
+• **Research**: Contributing to academic and industry research projects

 ## 💻 Technologies & Tools